Master’s Degree in Science, Technology & Society (STS)

 STS students are independent, creative thinkers who are dedicated to understanding the social dimensions of science, medicine and technology.
 While Drexel’s STS students vary widely in their professional and educational backgrounds and career ambitions, they share a common commitment to a rigorous critical approach to our world’s most pressing technoscientific challenges.

-STS applicants must meet the general requirements for admission to graduate studies at Drexel University; those with a GPA below 3.0 must provide GRE scores.
+STS applicants must meet the general requirements for admission to graduate studies at Drexel University.
 The application also requires a personal statement (up to 500 words) describing the prospective student’s interest in STS.
 Entering students typically begin study during the fall quarter with a required introductory course.
 Students are able, though, to start the program during any quarter.

 The MS in Science, Technology and Society requires 45 credits.
 The degree can be pursued either full-time or part-time.
 Soon after matriculation, the student completes a plan of study with the graduate advisor to outline his or her specific program.
 Students can complete the degree solely through coursework or combine coursework with a master's project or a master's thesis.
 For more information on master's projects or master's theses, please consult the STS Graduate Student Handbook.